bhargavsp/maven/README.md

 ## how to comment in XML
 `<!--      -->` this is the notation we are used to comment in the XML

+## can we create an own artifact name after build rather than default name
+yes, we can in the pom.xml, change the `<finalName>ownName<finalName/>` tag

+## requirement to create and ear artifact?
+we should have atleast 1war file and multiple jar files for creating an ear artifact.
+In the parent pom.xml we see the modules tag, there we cn see all the modules we have for this ear application

+## how to clean package for only one module in the whole ear package
+mvn clean package -pl MavenEnterpriseApp-web.
+Here `pl` is `project list`, `module name` is `MavenEnterpriseApp-web`